How to start an online business in Botswana with local e-commerce tools Lephutshi

 Popular payment options in Botswana

-• Use motorbike couriers for Gaborone or Francistown specific drops
+• Intra-city: Hire local motorbike couriers for quick drops within Gaborone or Francistown.

 Marketing Your Online Business in Botswana